DikshyaPattanaik/Clustering-Countries-/README.md

 The job is to categorize the countries using some socio-economic and health factors that determine the overall development of the country.
 Then we need to suggest the countries which the CEO needs to focus on the most.
+Results: A well-commented Jupyter notebook containing the Clustering Models(both K-means and Hierarchical Clustering) and the final list of countries.
+Presented the overall approach of the analysis Mentioned the problem statement and the analysis approach.
+Explained the results of Principal Component Analysis and Clustering briefly.
+Included visualisations and summarised the most important results.